heisbuba/quantvat/.github/README.md

 - Go to **Columns**, deselect all, and select **Market Capitalization**, **Volume 24H**, **Open Interest Change % 24H**, **Predicted Funding Rate Average, OI Weighted**, and **VTMR**, then click **Apply**.

-- Bookmark the page and save it as VTMR.
+- Sort the whole data by VTMR, copy the URL and paste it in the VTMR box in App's setup wizard login to dashboard.

+- Tap on **Spot Scan** to generate spit data > Tap kn Get Futures > Visit your alread

 - Go to Chrome menu → Share → Print, and save it as it is without changing the file name in the Download folder.